gramacdo/hello-world/README.md

 # hello-world
-My first Repository on GitHub
+My first Repository on GitHub:
+Learning the basic functionality of Git and GitHub